 At that point I was too agitated to drive and had to pull over.
 How dare he become enthusiastic about so many different pursuits!
 What kind of kid had we raised?

-"Stop right there," I said, "You cannot study all those things.
-How would that look to the admissions committees at the colleges where you’re applying in 2012?
+“Stop right there,” I said, “You cannot study all those things.
+How would that look to the admissions committees at the colleges where you’re applying four years from now?
 They want to see that you have just one passion, two at the most.
-Top candidates choose something they love in third grade and stick with it."
+Top candidates choose something they love in third grade and stick with it.”

 “But how am I supposed to have a passion now?” he asked.
 “I’m only fourteen.”